 Step 2: Apply a Bronzer or Contour Shade

 Next, choose a cream bronzer or contour shade that’s one to two shades deeper than your skin tone.
 Patel recommends applying the product with a flat brush on the sides of the forehead, cheekbones, down the sides of the nose and along the jawline to add depth and dimension to your face.
 “I like to also put some on the eyes just to add a bit of definition and also prep for eyeshadow,” she says.
 Blend out the color using the same brush.
-We recommend the NYX Professional Makeup Wonder Stick Contour and Highlighter Stick for a subtle sculpting effect.

 Step 3: Apply Concealer